If you’re trying for a baby, or you suspect you’re pregnant, you could be wondering how soon you can take a pregnancy test.

 Early pregnancy test results can be a good thing or a bad thing.

-Good – because if you get a positive result, it’s exciting to find out sooner rather than later
+Good, because if you get a positive pregnancy test it’s exciting to find out sooner rather than later

-Read on to find out how early you can take a home pregnancy test and get accurate results.
+Read on to find out how early you can take a pregnancy test at home and get accurate results.

 Home pregnancy tests

-Today’s pregnancy tests are very different from the methods women used in days gone by, to try to find out if they were pregnant.
+Today’s pregnancy tests are very different from the methods women used in days gone by, to try to find out whether they were pregnant.

 Urine tests weren’t so unusual in the past!

-In ancient Egypt, women would urinate on wheat and barley seeds to test for pregnancy.
+In ancient Egypt, women would urinate on wheat and barley seeds after a missed period, to test for pregnancy.

 If the wheat sprouted, the woman was said to be pregnant with a girl.
 If the barley sprouted, it was a boy.
 No sprouts at all, then no pregnancy.

 Fast forward to the 1970s when home pregnancy tests first became available.
-Simple.
-Pee on a stick and it detects the presence of a hormone called human chorionic gonadotropin (hCG).
+A massive milestone for autonomous women’s health care.
+Simple: pee on a stick after a missed period and the test detects the presence of a pregnancy hormone called human chorionic gonadotropin (hCG).

 The hCG in your urine builds up over time.
-If you’re pregnant by the time your period is due, the level is high enough to get a positive result on a pregnancy test.
+By the time of your missed period, the level is high enough to produce a positive result on a pregnancy test.

 How long does it take for hCG to show up in urine?

-Different types and brands of over-the-counter pregnancy tests can detect pregnancy at different times.
+Different types and brands of over-the-counter early pregnancy tests can detect pregnancy at different times.

-This is due to the pregnancy hormone human chorionic gonadotropin (hCG), which is produced when a fertilized egg implants into the uterus.
+Early pregnancy detection has been possible thanks to the pregnancy hormone hCG, which is produced when a fertilized egg implants into the uterine wall, usually 3-4 weeks after your last period.

-It can take 6-12 days from fertilization to implantation, and then another week before the hormone levels are high enough to detect.
+It can take 6-12 days for the fertilized egg to implant in your womb, and then another week before the pregnancy hormone levels are high enough to detect.

-This is a general idea of how much hCG hormone is needed to affect test results:
+This will give you a general idea of how much hCG hormone is needed to affect test results:

 - 5U/L or less = not pregnant

-- 5 – 25U/L = possibly in early pregnancy (a week before period is due)
+- 5 – 25U/L = possibly in early pregnancy (a week before your period is due)

 - 25U/L = pregnant.

-Early home pregnancy tests claim to be able to detect hCG a week before your next expected period.
-However, hCG might rise more slowly in one pregnancy than another.
+Early result tests claim to be able to detect the pregnancy hormone hCG a week before your next expected period.
+However, hCG might rise more slowly in one pregnancy than in another.

-Testing too early can lead to disappointment if you get a negative result but you’re actually pregnant.
+Testing early can lead to disappointment, especially if you get a negative result but you’re actually pregnant.
 This is called a false negative.

 You can read more about hCG levels in hCG Levels – What Should They Be Each Week?